 Don’t feel like going back to school?
 There are other ways to learn – and keep your mind stimulated, too!

 Brain games are a fun and interactive way to constantly challenge yourself and improve your cognitive ability.
-Learn more about games and other brain exercises that can help!

 7. Get a Pet